TheAssemblyArmada/Chronoshift/README.md

 Next, open a command prompt window and run the following commands:

 * `C:\WATCOM\owsetenv.bat` Sets the environment variables for OpenWatcom, assumes default install directory.
-* `git clone https://gitlab.com/OmniBlade/rappng.git` Clone the repository.
+* `git clone https://gitlab.com/chronoprojects/redalertpp.git` Clone the repository.
 * `cd rappng` Change to the cloned repository.
 * `mkdir build` Make a build directory.
 * `cd build` Change to the build directory.
 * `cmake -G "Watcom WMake" -DCMAKE_BUILD_TYPE="Release" ..` Configures the watcom build environment.
-* `wmake` Compiles both the launcher and the Redalert++ .dll file with Open Watcom.
+* `wmake` Compiles both the launcher and the Chronoshift .dll file with Open Watcom.

-Redalert++ will only work against the [english 3.03 beta patch](http://nyerguds.arsaneus-design.com/cncstuff/patches/ra1/ra303eng.zip).
+Chronoshift will only work against the [english 3.03 beta patch](http://nyerguds.arsaneus-design.com/cncstuff/patches/ra1/ra303eng.zip).
 Simply copy the launcher and .dll into your Red Alert directory and run the launcher.

 ### Linux and macOS